thomasabishop/eolas/Linux/Monitoring_processes_and_resources.md

 | P       | Sort by cumulative CPU usage    |
 | ?       | View key and explanation        |

+### Understanding the categories

+- `Main/IO`
+  - The first covers all processes.
+The second focuses on input/output processes (i.e. reading and writing to disks and other devices)
+-

 ## Files being used by active processes: `lsof`

 `lsof` stands for _list open files_.
 It lists opened files and the processes using them.
 Without modifiers it outputs a huge amount of data.
 The best way to use it is to execute it against a specific PID.
 For example the below output gives me some useful info about which files VS Code is using: